 3 prospect list building mistakes to avoid in M&A

 Ah, the prospect list.
 Nearly everyone at any M&A firm regardless of size has built a few prospect lists.
-Here at CAPTARGET, we have built many thousands of lists over the years ourselves.
-Along the way, we have noticed a few common mistakes M&A firms make when compiling a prospect list.

 Below we share a few of these common prospect list mistakes and easy fixes from the M&A prospect list experts.

 Many M&A firms look at such a narrow, exact fitting criteria in order to limit overexposing a client’s transaction that they significant reduce the probability of closing a transaction.
 It is a rarity that you truly know who will buy your client before gauging the market’s interest.
 That said, you should be open to casting as wide of a net as possible to ensure that no possible buyer is missed.
 Consider secondary or even tertiary matches.

 If your client sells spa covers, consider contacting companies that are up or down in the supply chain like spa manufacturers or large retailers who may want to verticalize.
 Consider companies that sell or manufacture pool covers who may want to make a lateral move or PE groups that simply like recreational consumer products.
 In short, there is rarely an argument that your prospect list should stay very short – by definition, it can decrease your odds of finding a buyer significantly.

 As the M&A space evolves we see more companies pivot to email and online marketing to share possible deals with the buyer universe.
 While there is still an argument for physical mailers and cold calls, the fact remains that email marketing is the lowest cost, highest return way to shop a transaction.